dotnet/arcade/Documentation/Validation/Overview.md

 2. Arcade validation [official build](https://dnceng.visualstudio.com/internal/_build?definitionId=282)
 is triggered.
 This will validate the version which was just “pushed” by Arcade
 3. Within the Arcade validation process, Arcade will also be tested with the "Last Known Good" build within the last three days (or the latest passing build if there haven't been any builds of the repository in the last three days) of the following repositories: `dotnet/roslyn`, `dotnet/runtime`, `dotnet/aspnetcore`, and `dotnet/core-sdk`
-4. These builds of Arcade will NOT automatically move to ".NET Tools - Latest".
-Instead, three times a week, the Engineering Services team will review the Arcade validation builds (including the results of the additional repos built with the version of Arcade being validated) and determine if the latest Arcade build should be moved to ".NET Tools - Latest".
+4. The Engineering Services team will review the Arcade validation builds (including the results of the additional repos built with the version of Arcade being validated) three times a week, and determine if the latest Arcade build should be moved to ".NET Tools - Latest".
+This means the builds of Arcade will NOT automatically move to ".NET Tools - Latest".
-4. Since consuming repos are still getting changes from “.NET Tools – Latest” channel, they get the latest validated versions with no change on their side
+4. Consuming repositories subscribed to ".NET Tools - Latest" channel will still get the latest validated version of Arcade with no change on their side.

 #### Validation Scenarios